 Enjoy the city on a limited budget 2024

 Not everything in Copenhagen costs big money.
 Therefore you can easily have a few really nice days here without being ruined.
+In fact, you can have real fun without spending a dime!
 So this list will provide you a great start.
 And even more exciting destinations will be added soon so check back often.

 Enjoy my unique guide to some fun, interesting and sometimes odd, spooky and strange experiences, all for free!